 Loans being refinanced must have been used for "qualified higher education expenses" (defined by the Internal Revenue Code), which consists of expenses included in the Higher Education Act's definition of "cost of attendance".
 "Qualified higher education expenses" generally include tuition and fees, room and board, costs for rental or purchase of any equipment, materials, or supplies required of all students in the same course of study, an allowance for books, supplies, transportation, and miscellaneous personal expenses, and a reasonable allowance for the documented rental or purchase of a personal computer.

-The student must be enrolled at least half‐time or more in a degree granting program at an approved school.
+Eligibility Requirements and Age Limits: the student must be enrolled at least half‐time or more in a degree granting program at an approved school.
 The student must be the legal age of majority at the time of application, or at least 17 years of age if applying with a cosigner who meets the age of majority requirements in the cosigner's state of residence.
 The legal age for entering into contracts is 18 years of age in every state except Alabama (19 years old), Nebraska (19 years old, only for wards of the state), Mississippi and Puerto Rico (21 years old).
 Private student loans funded by SunTrust are not available to students or cosigners who are permanent residents of Iowa or Wisconsin.
+All of SunTrust private student loans are available to U.S. citizens or permanent resident aliens except that they are not available to permanent residents of Iowa or Wisconsin.
 International students can apply for the Union Federal Private Student Loan with an eligible cosigner who is a U.S. citizen or permanent resident alien.

 SunTrust explains how you can save money on college by making the most of financial aid.

 Graduating with student loan debt?
 Here are some tips to help you manage the process.

 It's crucial to discuss personal finance with college-bound kids.